Travel Advisory for Republic of India

 Common Scams & Tourist Traps

-- Drink spiking with sedatives in bars or by new acquaintances, leading to robbery or assault.
+- Drink spiking in bars and clubs, leading to robbery or assault.

 Cultural Etiquette in Republic of India